 Passenger compartment shall be aired with open windows regularly;

 During the tour, the driver must have an individual thermometer provided by the organizer.
-The thermoscreening must be performed daily and data must be recorded for consequent monitoring;
+The thermal screening must be performed daily and data must be recorded for consequent monitoring;

 The organizer and self-employed guide of all types of tours shall comply with the requirements set forth in these recommendations.